 Hindquarters harnesses are designed for maximum comfort and are fully adjustable for a perfect fit.
-We have 3 core sizes:
+We make 4 core sizes:

 - SIZE S: we use a 2.5cm wide webbing which fits a chest girth between 36cm and 46cm and lower neck between 26cm and 36cmgood for small Terriers and Spaniels

-- SIZE M: we use a 3cm wide webbing which fits a girth between 40cm and 65cm and lower neck between 30cm and 45cm good for a Corgi or Spaniel
+- SIZE M: we use a 3cm wide webbing which fits a girth between 40cm and 65cm and lower neck between 30cm and 45cm good for a Labradoodle or larger Cocker Spaniel

-- SIZE L: we use a 3cm wide webbing which fits a girth between 65cm and 90cm and lower neck between 40cm and 60cm good for a Lab and large chested dogs
+- SIZE L: we use a 3cm wide webbing which fits a girth between 65cm and 90cm and lower neck between 40cm and 60cm good for a Lab and large chested dogs like Boxers

 We usually make harnesses to order which takes 3-5 days.
 If you are in doubt with regard to which size would be best, please email us with your dog's measurements.

-Designed to support your dog in all the right places, Hindquarters harnesses allow full shoulder movement, and give good control.
+Designed to support your dog in all the right places, Hindquarters harnesses allow full shoulder movement.
 For maximum comfort we use cotton webbing which is soft-to-the-touch with flex and give.
 Natural materials also avoid chaffing, and are kinder to the environment.

-As well as being comfy, cotton is strong and durable.
-The metalwork is made from marine grade steel so strong and reliable and even sea swim proof.
-Available in a race of sizes and colours, Hindquarters harnesses are easy to use and look after, just machine wash at 40 when mucky.
+Available in a range of sizes and colours, Hindquarters harnesses are easy to use and look after, just machine wash at 40 when mucky.

-Barry demonstrating the flexibility and comfort of a Hindquarters harness:
+Barry demonstrating the flexibility and comfort of his Hindquarters harness:

 If you are unsure about how to measure your dog for a harness or have any questions, please get in touch.